Xianyu-Yang/xianyu-yang.github.io/_pages/publications.md

 # 📝 Working papers
 - **Yang, X.**\*, ..., Bialic-Murphy L. Fundamental shifts in tree growth and longevity across climate gradients. (in preparation)

-- **Yang, X.**\*, ..., Bialic-Murphy L. Beyond the fast-slow continuum: A multidimensional life-history framework for trees. (in preparation)
+- Bialic-Murphy L，**Yang, X.**\* Beyond the fast-slow continuum: A multidimensional life-history framework for trees. (in preparation)

 - Perkowski, E., ..., **Yang, X.**, Bialic-Murphy L., Kivlin, S.N.\* (2025).
 The negative effects of an allelopathic invader on native plant photosynthesis intensify as the growth season progresses. (under review in _Functional Ecology_)